Derived graded modules: Category of derived graded modules

 \begin{remark} We can also define the derived \(\infty\)-category of \(G\)-graded abelian groups.
 In \Cref{SectionDerivedCat}, we will show that the derived \(\infty\)-category of the abelian category of \(G\)-graded abelian groups is equivalent to \(\mcalD_{\graded{G}}(\setZ)\).

-On the abelian category of \(G\)-graded abelian groups, we can also define the symmetric monoidal structure by the similar way as above.
+On the abelian category of \(G\)-graded abelian groups, we can also define a symmetric monoidal structure in the same way as above.
 We will write it by \(- \grotimes_{\setZ} -\).
 More generally, for a \(G\)-graded ring \(R\), we can define the abelian category of \(G\)-graded \(R\)-modules and its symmetric monoidal structure \(- \grotimes_{R} -\) in a usual way. \end{remark}

 \begin{lemma} On the symmetric monoidal \(\infty\)-category \(\mcalD_{\graded{G}}(\setZ)\), we have the following properties. \begin{enumerate} \item The \(\infty\)-category \(\mcalD_{\graded{G}}(\setZ)\) is presentable and stable and is equivalent to the product \(\prod_{g \in G} \mcalD(\setZ)\) of \(\infty\)-categories (without the symmetric monoidal structure). \item It has all small limits and small colimits.
 Moreover, any limits and colimits can be calculated gradedwise, i.e., the isomorphisms